Kalinga Stadium

 The Kalinga Stadium is a multi-purpose international sports complex in Bhubaneswar, Odisha, India.
-Its foundation stone was laid by then chief minister of Odisha Biju Patnaik in 1978.
+Its foundation stone was laid by Biju Patnaik in 1978.
 It is best known as the home ground of the Indian Super League club Odisha FC since its inception in 2019.
 It was the home ground of the I-League club Indian Arrows from 2018 until 2022.
 It is situated in the heart of Bhubaneswar near Nayapalli area.
 It has facilities for athletics, football, field hockey, tennis, table tennis, basketball, volleyball, wall climbing and swimming.
 Other features of the stadium include an 8-lane synthetic athletics track, high performance centres, and India's first Olympic standard pink and blue water-based AstroTurf.